Using Mathematics to Win the Lottery

 What does that mean?

-That means that if you buy a single 6-42 ticket and bet randomly 5,245,786 times, it is likely that you will win only once.
+That means that if you buy a single 6-42 ticket and bet randomly 5,245,786 times, it is likely that you will win only once (well technically, that is a bit wrong, but I cannot use a better analogy).
+And, if the chance is so small, why is there that there is always a winner in almost every draw?

 Millions of people bet on lottery in each draw, so it is likely, that one or more would win.
-If 2 million people bet different combinations in one draw, that is equivalent to one person betting 2 million times.
+If 3 million people bet different combinations in one draw, that is equivalent to one person betting 3 million times which results to about 60% probability of winning.
+That is the reason that most of the time, there are lottery winners.

 It has been done

 Despite the numerous constraints, in 1995(?), two computer scientists from United States flew to Australia just to bet on a lottery (I saw the documentary several years ago).
 They used a computer to systematically bet on all combinations.
-One lottery outlet was surprised when they told them that they were going to buy 100,000 tickets.
-The problem was they didn’t have enough tickets, so they have not bet on all possible number combinations.
+One employee from a lottery outlet was surprised when they told him that they were going to buy 100,000 tickets.
+The problem was they didn’t have enough tickets, so they had not bet on all possible number combinations.

 They won anyway.